Flat White vs Latte: One Drink, Two Names?

 Our review process | Our team

 Flat white vs latte is one of the most hotly debated subjects in the world of specialty coffee.
 Some baristas will tell you that a flat white is nothing more than a small latte with a higher price tag.
-Others declare it to be completely unique and the only way to drink espresso with steamed milk.
+Others declare it to be completely unique and the only way of mixing coffee with steamed milk.

 Flat white vs latte is one of the most hotly debated subjects in the world of specialty coffee.
 Some baristas will tell you that a flat white is nothing more than a small latte with a higher price tag.
-Others declare it to be completely unique and the only way to drink espresso with steamed milk.
+Others declare it to be completely unique and the only way of mixing coffee with steamed milk.

 I’m ready to take a look and see if we really can differentiate between these two cafe favorites.
-I’ll also look at how cappuccino fits in.
+I’ll also look at how the cappuccino – with less milk and more foam –fits in.
 Just don’t expect me to tell you who invented the flat white!

 Flat White vs Latte: Origin Stories

 As with most milk-based specialty coffee drinks, the latte’s origins can be traced back to Italy.
-In just about every Italian kitchen, you’ll see a moka pot and a milk frother, which are used to prepare cafe latte — stovetop espresso and frothed milk — every morning.
+In just about every Italian kitchen, you’ll see a moka pot and a milk frother, which are used to prepare caffèlatte – stovetop espresso and frothed milk – every morning.

 Latte: America’s Answer to the Cappuccino